 Finding your food intolerances

-The most common kind of immune reaction against foods isn’t a food allergy, in which the immune system produces an IgE antibody that attacks the offending food, but a food intolerance, which leads to the production of IgG antibodies.
+The most common kind of immune reaction against foods isn’t a A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
+In the most…, in which the immune system produces an IgE An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… that attacks the offending food, but a Food intolerance is not the same as a food allergy.
+Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are…, which leads to the production of IgG antibodies.
 IBS sufferers have much higher levels of these IgG antibodies, according to researchers at London’s St Georges Hospital Medical School (1), but no difference in IgE antibodies.

 Knowing that IBS sufferers have significantly raised levels of IgG antibodies to specific foods, researchers at the University of York devised an ingenious study (2) to discover if cutting out these foods made a difference.